olefriis/simplepvr/README.md

 XMLTV
 =====
-If you have an XMLTV file, you're in luck: You can read that into the system and set up schedules like this:

-        schedule do
-          record 'Borgias', from:'DR K'
-		end

-...and all shows withe the name 'Borgias' from 'DR K' will be found and scheduled.
-The recording will start 2 minutes before the scheduled programme and end 5 minutes later, just in case the programme doesn't start at the exact planned time.
-If you don't care about which channel the show is on, you can just specify the show title:

-        schedule do
-          record 'Borgias'
-        end

-To use this feature, first you must specify in a YAML file how the channel IDs in your xmltv file relates to the channel names that the HDHomeRun has found for you.
+First you must specify in a YAML file how the channel IDs in your XMLTV file relates to the channel names that the HDHomeRun has found for you.
 Create a file called e.g. "channel_mappings.yaml":

         www.ontv.dk/tv/1: DR 1